In his free time, Candle Hour enjoys programming his own video games.

 Or do you know someone who is a fan and enjoys receiving gifts related to The Legend of Zelda?
-I'll show you how to make the treasure chest from the game; the way I painted the box looks like the chest came from the game.
+Here's how to make the treasure chest inspired by the game.
+The way I painted the box looks like the chest came right out of the game!
 I picked up a box from the dollar store, but the box you use can be anything you have lying around.
 Try choosing a similar shape!

 What You'll Need